tidy-finance/website/docs/21_WRDS.md

 funda_db <- tbl(wrds, in_schema("comp", "funda"))
 ```

-We follow the typical filter conventions and pull only data that we actually need: (i) we get only records in industrial data format, (ii) in the standard format (i.e., consolidated information in standard presentation), and (iii) only data in the desired time window.
+We follow the typical filter conventions and pull only data that we actually need: (i) we get only records in industrial data format, (ii) in the standard format (i.e., consolidated information in standard presentation), and (iii) only data in the desired time window.\index{Gvkey}

 ```r